-8 Things to Know About Cervical Orgasms
+Everything You Need to Know About Cervical Orgasms

 Cervix.
 When most people hear that word the first things that comes to mind are pap smears, IUDs, or babies.
 So if you read this headline and thought "Umm, cervical orgasm?
 That's a thing?" you've cum (wink) to the right place.

 Below, everything you need to know cervical orgasms — including how to have one (alone or with a partner), what they feel like, and whether or not everyone can have one.
 (Speaking of that solo sesh, try these 13 masturbation tips for a mind-blowing O.)

+To explore cervical orgasms, you need to know a little about the cervix (aka C-spot) itself.
 Let's start with an anatomy recap.
 The cervix is positioned at the deepest spot of your vaginal canal at the lowest part of the uterus.
 Think of it like a security guard, blocking whatever passes through your vaginal canal from traveling further up, where your internal organs are.

-Dr. O'Reilly recommends using a toy to experiment with depth and pressure on your own before involving a partner.
+"A penis, a toy, or your fingers — depending on the length of your vaginal canal and the length of the fingers — can all be used to achieve this," says O'Reilly.
+She recommends using a toy to experiment with depth and pressure on your own before involving a partner.
 For that, you might try one of these toys below.
-(Most G-Spot vibrators can be used, too.)
+(Most G-spot vibrators can be used to stimulate the cervix, too.)

-- Njoy 11-inch Stainless Steel Wand (Buy It, $229, amazon.com)
+- Njoy 11-inch Stainless Steel Wand (Buy It, $400, babeland.com)

-- We-Vibe Rave (Buy It, $109, amazon.com)
+- We-Vibe Rave (Buy It, $113, amazon.com)